 Another pub situated in one of Belfast’s narrow alleys and easily identified by its beautiful green exterior.
 The building that houses “The Morning Star” has been historically listed and dates back to 1810.
 It used to be one of the terminals for the Belfast to Dublin mail coach.
 Inside, you can admire the original mahogany counter and huge mirrors.
 Lots of locals, the staff is very friendly and they do a great lunch buffet!

 7. Mc Hugh’s

 Established in 1711, Mc Hugh’s houses several bars.
 In the main bar, you’ll encounter a homely feel with open fires and comfortable seating – the perfect place to relax with a well-poured pint.
 The basement bar plays host to live bands during the week from traditional music to the local rock music scene.
 The restaurant upstairs provides traditional Irish food with a modern twist.
 Speaking of which, in between your drinks, you should definitely take some time to check out the food scene in Belfast!

 Address: 29-31, Queen’s Square

 A mix of locals and tourists flock together in this small pub for good craic and lots of atmosphere!
-There are planned music sessions on some nights, but occasionally musicians will just show up and start jamming.
-This is also the place for some Irish dancing.
+There are planned music sessions several nights a week, but occasionally musicians will just show up and start jamming.
+On Wednesday evenings, Maddens is the place to come to if you want to learn some Irish dancing.
 If you liked Kelly’s, chances are you will like Maddens too!

 Address: 74, Berry Street